dashed-slug/wallets/readme.txt

 11. **Capabilities settings** - Since version 6.0.0, all settings are neatly organized into tabs, both for the plugin and for its premium extensions.

 == Changelog ==

+= 6.1.7 =
+- Fix: Issue introduced in 6.1.6 which prevented admin transaction editing is now fixed.
+- Fix: If you have setup walletnotify for Bitcoin core and similar wallets, the notification API is now disabled while migration is underway.
+- Change: The `walletnotify` and `blocknotify` WP-REST API endpoints associated with Bitcoin core and similar wallets now returns uniform error messages.
+The HTTP status is not always 200, but reflects the error that was encountered.
+The value of the returned `status` field is no longer success/error but is the HTTP response code, which is 200 when the call was successful.

 = 6.1.6 =
 - Change: In the plugin's general settings, the maximum deposit address limit is now applied per user and per currency.
 Was previously applied per user only over all currencies.